chidubem-victor/Football-player-Analysis-Project/README.md

 This is a football player analysis project that is made to show data of footballers born within the years 1970 - 2009, their home countries, birth Countries, Nations they represent and the story and data we can get from this.
 In this project I implemented data cleaning, data preparation, data processing, analysis and visualisation.
 In this Project I used Excel, SQL, and Tableau to carry out data Cleaning, data processing, analysis and Visualisation to tell a story.

-Link to the dataset used: https://www.kaggle.com/datasets/davidcariboo/player-scores
+Link to the site of the original dataset used: https://www.kaggle.com/datasets/davidcariboo/player-scores

+Link to the Processed <a href = "https://github.com/chidubem-victor/Football-player-Analysis-Project/blob/main/General%20Players%20dataset%201970%20to%202009.xlsx"> Dataset </a>

 My Tableau Visualizations of the data can be viewed here: https://public.tableau.com/app/profile/chidubem.victor.nwokolo/vizzes